Dayton Triangle, Aurora, CO Violent Crime Rates and Maps

 USA: $258

-The Cost of Crime per resident in Dayton Triangle is $377 per year, which is $118 more than the national average and $58 more than Aurora's city average.
-Below we compare neighborhoods similar to Dayton Triangle:
+The tangible cost of violent crime is $377 per resident each year in Dayton Triangle, which is $118 more than the national average and $58 more than Aurora's city average.
+The comparison below uses neighborhoods similar to Dayton Triangle:

 • In Lodo, Denver, CO, crime costs $1,053 per person, which is $677 more than in Dayton Triangle.